pagekite/PyPagekite/doc/MANPAGE.md

    * <b>--ports</b>=`list`
      Listen on a comma-separated list of ports.
    * <b>--portalias</b>=`A:B`
-     Report port A as port B to backends.
+     Report port A as port B to backends (because firewalls).
    * <b>--protos</b>=`list`
      Accept the listed protocols for tunneling.

    * <b>--rawports</b>=`list` <br />
      Listen for raw connections these ports.
 The string '%s' allows arbitrary ports in HTTP CONNECT.

+   * <b>--accept_acl_file</b>=`/path/to/file` <br />
+     Consult an external access control file before accepting an incoming connection.
+Quick'n'dirty for mitigating abuse.
+The format is one rule per line: `rule policy comment` where a rule is an IP or regexp and policy is 'allow' or 'deny'.

    * <b>--client_acl</b>=`policy`:`regexp`, <b>--tunnel_acl</b>=`policy`:`regexp` <br />
      Add a client connection or tunnel access control rule.